sbeuzit/docker-rpi-jeedom/README.md

 Then go to http://<raspberry ip>/ and start the installation.
 MySQL hostname is jeedom-mysql and password is 'password' (can be changed in docker-compose.yml file).

 ####Remark 1:
-If no ZWave USB key / RFLink module is present (such as the UZB1) then remove the devices section from the docker-compose.yml filedevices section from the docker-compose.yml file.
+If no ZWave USB key (such as the UZB1) / RFLink module is present then remove the devices section from the docker-compose.yml file.
 ```